 If Westminster College seems like a school you want to apply to, click the heart button to save it to your college list.

-Griffins is located in the suburban setting of Salt Lake City, Utah, less than an hour from Salt Lake.
+Griffins is located in the suburban setting of Salt Lake City, Utah, in the suburbs of Salt Lake.

-If you want to see Griffins for yourself, plan a visit.
+If you would like to see Griffins for yourself, plan a visit.
 The best way to reach campus is to take Interstate 80 to Salt Lake City, or book a flight to the nearest airport, Salt Lake City International.

 You can also take a virtual campus tour to get a sense of what Griffins and Salt Lake City are like without leaving home.